Adaptive $k$NN graph model: Methods

 \subsection{Complexity Analysis}

-To theoretically quantify the efficiency gains of the proposed $k$NN-Graph framework, we analyze the time complexity of the inference phase and compare it with traditional $k$NN and standard Approximate Nearest Neighbor (ANN) methods.
+To theoretically quantify the efficiency gains of the proposed $k$NN-Graph framework, we analyze the time complexity of the inference phase and compare it with traditional $k$NN and standard ANN methods, as summarized in Table \ref{tab:complexity}.